mixja/mixja.github.io/_posts/2015-09-28-ansible-cisco-vwlc.md

 The `blockinfile` module includes begin and end marker lines, which are useful for removing the inserted block later during cleanup.

-With the modifications made to the DHCP configuration, the `name: Add temporary DHCP reservation` task notifies several handlers, defined in `handlers/main.yml`:
+With the modifications made to the DHCP configuration, the `name: Add DHCP reservation` task notifies several handlers, defined in `handlers/main.yml`:

 {% highlight yaml %}
 {% raw %}